Wire Codes: Wire Code Construction

+In green we highlighted the gauge checks producted together, and the resulting operator can be seen to be $X_1Z_2Z_3X_4\otimes \idty_\anc$.
 However, this does not prevent the introduction of small errors on the $\anc$ subsystem even when the $\data$ is merely acted on by $\idty_\data$.
-This is due to the fact that $\idty_\data$ is in the normalizer of $X_1Z_2Z_3X_4$. \\
+This is due to the fact that $\idty_\data$ is in the normalizer of $X_1Z_2Z_3X_4$.
+A $Z$ operator on the $\anc$ subsystem is now a logical: \\